Frequently Asked Questions

 What is the BER rating?

-All NeighbourWood homes are certified to BER A1 — the highest residential energy performance standard in Ireland.
+All NeighbourWood homes will be certified to BER A1 — the highest residential energy performance standard in Ireland.
 This is achieved through Passivhaus-specification construction, superior insulation, triple glazing, and airtight building envelopes.

 What energy systems are included?

-Every home includes: 6kWp solar PV panels, 10kWh battery storage, ground-source heat pump for heating and hot water, MVHR with 75%+ heat recovery, whole-house water softening and treatment system, 7.4kW EV charger, and smart energy management.
+Every home will include: 6kWp solar PV panels, 10kWh battery storage, a heat pump for heating and hot water (air-source in the pilot, ground-source at scale), mechanical ventilation with heat recovery (MVHR, 75%+ heat recovery), whole-house water softening and treatment system, 7.4kW EV charger, and smart energy management.
+The specific heat pump type — air-source or ground-source — will depend on the development, with both delivering equivalent performance in a Passivhaus-specification home.

 Will I really have zero energy bills?

 Most NWC homes will be net energy positive over the year — producing more energy than they consume.
-You'll still be connected to the grid for times when you need to draw or export power, but your net cost should be near zero or positive.
+You'll still be connected to the grid for times when you need to draw or export power, but your net energy cost should be near zero or positive.
+We will validate this through monitored performance data from our pilot homes.

 What about maintenance of the energy systems?